ja5on6/darrwin/README.md

 1. Using a different CDN (Cloudflare this time)
 2. Login page through Cloudflare Access for authentication and authorisation
 3. A serverless function at the edge to append a response header

+How to access?
+Go to https://darr.win/ and login with your linkedin account!